Board of Directors

 Andrew has been a partner of Allens Arthur Robinson since 1995 and a director of Arts Law since 2008 and now joins Sydney Youth Orchestras Board in 2021.

-Daniel is an accomplished manager and administrator with experience across public service and private companies.
-Having achieved a Master of Arts Management, Daniel is committed to finding better ways of measuring and articulating the value of the arts and how it can better connect government, foundation, corporate, and private philanthropy to support young musicians at SYO.
+Daniel is an accomplished manager with experience across public service and private companies.
+Having achieved a Master of Arts Management, Daniel is committed to better measuring and articulating the value of the arts and its benefits to young people.

-Daniel underpins the business of SYO by providing high-level administrative support to the Chief Executive Officer and secretariat duties to the SYO Board, contributing to SYO’s wider strategic direction, and improving business systems and processes.
-In doing this, Daniel helps SYO build a solid foundation to pursue its vision to be the pathway for young people to connect, create and champion orchestral music.
+Daniel underpins the business of SYO by providing high-level administrative support to the Chief Executive Officer, secretariat duties to the SYO Board, overseeing business systems and processes, and managing the Marketing and Development team.

 Her Excellency the Honourable Margaret Beazley AC KC, Governor of New South Wales is the 39th Governor of New South Wales, commencing her five year tenure on 2 May 2019.
 Prior to her appointment as Governor, Her Excellency enjoyed a long and distinguished law career spanning 43 years, during which time she served as a role model for women in law at both the State and national level.
 Her Excellency brings her deep commitment to education, youth leadership, human rights and social justice to the role in service of the people of New South Wales.